 Claire's continued goals are to utilize this expertise to design and implement innovative programs and partnerships that effectively engage individuals and communities currently underrepresented in these fields and to support the development of the next generation of STEM professionals, and that meet our rapidly changing regional and national technological needs.

 Nick graduated from Tufts University with a BS in Engineering Science (2012) and from Northeastern University with Master of Arts in Teaching (MAT) in Elementary Education (2020).
 In addition, he has taught physics, chemistry, and engineering at various schools and grade levels (German and English).

-He supports and helps run all the various events at the Center for STEM Education.
+He organizes, plans, and run all the various outreach events at the Center for STEM Education.
 Nick enjoys building robots, programming calculators, playing board games, and designing games.
 He also loves exploring the world, both in person (favorites: Fiji and Czech Republic) and virtually (avid Google Earth user).